dr-jts/recipes/veg/veg-baked.md

 1. Remove from oven and pour maple sauce over broccoli in pan.
 Sauce will sizzle  Roll broccoli in sauce.
 2. Transfer to platter.
 Pour sauce over top.
 Sprinkle with cashews.

-## Oven baked Broccoli with Maple Syrup glaze
+## Baked Broccoli with Maple Syrup glaze
 Makes 4-6 servings

 * 1 pound broccoli florets